Astronomy Essentials

 Radiant: Rises around midnight, highest in the sky at dawn.

-Nearest moon phase: In 2024, the full moon falls at 21:29 UTC on November 15.
-So the bright waning gibbous moon will wash out some meteors in 2024.
+Nearest moon phase: In 2026, the 1st quarter moon falls at 11:48 UTC on November 17.
+So the quarter moon might interfere with any of the fainter meteors in 2026.

 Note: The famous Leonid meteor shower produced one of the greatest meteor storms in living memory.
 Rates were as high as thousands of meteors per minute during a 15-minute span on the morning of November 17, 1966.
 That night, Leonid meteors did, briefly, fall like rain.
 Some who witnessed it had a strong impression of Earth moving through space, fording the meteor stream.
 Leonid meteor storms sometimes recur in cycles of 33 to 34 years.
 But the Leonids around the turn of the century – while wonderful for many observers – did not match the shower of 1966.
 And, in most years, the Lion whimpers rather than roars.